 6. Prime Vs Zoom lens

-Firstly, the zoom lens has varying focal length.
+Firstly, the zoom lens has a varying focal length.
 So, your lens hood cannot block the unwanted light which causes the flare at all focal lengths.

 In the case of a fixed focal length prime lens, the lens hood is specifically designed to remove the flare effect at that specific focal length.

-This is also one reason, why the image quality is better in a prime lens when you compare between Prime Vs Zoom lens.
+It is also one reason, why the image quality is better in a prime lens when you compare between Prime Vs Zoom lens.